 Our chickens live in purpose built houses, 3 of which we designed and made ourselves at Cornhill.
 Two thirds of the house is raised a metre off the ground on slats where they feed, drink, socialise and have access to the nest boxes where they lay their eggs.

 The remaining third of the shed is floor level scratching area, where the chickens can scratch in the dirt under cover.
 We provide them a dry woodchip bedding, which they can dust bath in all year round, which is especially useful in the winter when it’s wet outside.

-We are a Waitrose egg producer: Waitrose work closely with us and the other farmers who supply their eggs to ensure the highest standards of farming are maintained.
-We have regular audits from Waitrose, the RSPCA Freedom Foods department, and the BEIC (British Egg Industry Council) to keep us on our toes, producing the best quality eggs for our customers.
+We maintain the highest standards of farming possible, which is evident in the quality of the produce we make.
+We have regular audits from Laid in Britain, and the BEIC (British Egg Industry Council) to keep us on our toes, producing the best quality eggs for our customers.